-Dorstenias are warm loving plants and they need a bit more water than regular succulents.
-They need well-drained potting mix and their water needs vary depending on the season of the year.
+Dorstenias are warm, loving plants, and they need a bit more water than regular succulents.
+They need a well-drained potting mix, and their water needs vary depending on the season of the year.
 Water regularly to abundant form spring to fall.
 Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
-During the winter months they tend to go at least partially dormant.
+During the winter months, they tend to go at least partially dormant.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

 The spring weather, with a high temperature swing between the day and night hours, and pretty frequent rains, can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.